Tag Archives: Christoph Waltz

 Downsizing (2017), Matt Damon

-I definitely had a good time watching this movie.
-This is true even though the film didn’t really get properly exciting for me until it began to deliver on its ‘part-comedy’ categorisation promise; something that finally happens approximately thirty nine minutes in.
-Everything before that point is ‘kind of engaging’ but it felt slower than one might prefer.
+I’m happy to say that I had fun watching Downsizing, even though the film didn’t really get properly exciting for me until it began to deliver on its ‘part-comedy’ categorisation, something that finally happens approximately thirty-nine minutes in.
+Everything before that point is ‘kind of engaging,’ but too slow for my tastes.

-Beside the memorable comedy performances, I enjoyed the sci-fi aspect of the story and how, knowing the challenges of modern life as well as I think I do, one might actually decide that shrinkage was a good idea.
+Besides the memorable comedy performances, I enjoyed the sci-fi aspect of the story and how, knowing the challenges of modern life as well as I think I do, I can accept that a person might actually decide that shrinkage was a good idea.

-As engaged as I was with the story as non-action movie, there were moments nearer the beginning where I couldn’t help but half expect Damon’s character to suddenly burst into action-movie-star mode and start running and punching.
-That didn’t quite happen here but I’m certainly not disappointed either.
-Though slow in parts, the humour – also delivered well by Waltz and Chau combined with the story plus the moving moments made sure I stayed in my seat.
+As a non-action movie, I admit that there were moments nearer the beginning where I couldn’t help but half expect Damon’s character to suddenly burst into action-movie-star mode and start running and punching.
+That didn’t happen, of course, but I’m certainly not disappointed either. especially as Waltz and Chau were also responsible for some of the funny moments.

-I say give it a chance, you may just find it as laughter inducing (in parts) as I did.
+I say, give Downsizing a chance.
+You may find it as laughter-inducing (in parts) as I did.

 G